glpi-project/doc-install/source/command-line.rst

 Command line tools
 ==================

 Since GLPI 9.2.2, command line tools are provided as supported scripts and are availaible from the ``scripts`` directory of the archive.
-On previous versions, thos scripts were present in the ``tools`` directory that is not official and therefore not in the release archive.
+On previous versions, those scripts were present in the ``tools`` directory that is not official and therefore not in the release archive.

 .. _cdline_install: